oroinc/documentation/admin_guide/integrations/zendesk_integration.rst

 - After the ticket has been created in Zendesk, its details are saved in the Ticket related to the case in OroCRM.

 .. note:: Please note that reopening a ticket in your Oro application will not reopen the same ticket in Zendesk.
-In addition, when the ticket in closed in Zendesk, comments added to it in the Oro application will not be passed back to Zendesk.
+In addition, tickets closed in Zendesk cannot be updated, even if changes to the ticket have taken place in OroCRM.